mmxzen0217/IPCalc/README.md

 This file not 1:1 clone, i just implement what i need and IPv6 function is totally missing.
 I have do some function test but not 100% guarantee, so test it before use it.

+what ip-calc can do:

+- increment an IP address
+- IP address sorting
+- calculate a net mask or a wildcard (i.e. inverse mask)
+- check if an address is in a subnet
+- match an address against a list of subnets (similar to Excel VLOOKUP and MATCH functions)
+- find overlapping subnets
+- sort
+- calculate the difference between 2 IP addresses
+- calculate the size of a subnet
+- check if an address is public or private
+- IPv4
++ provide a set of helper functions for IP address parsing so you can easily write your own macro

 Thank Thomas Rohmer-Kretz.